-This impossible Christmas tart get round that problem nicely.
-It’s not at all stodgy, and served ice cold from the refrigerator, it makes a light an refreshing alternative to the traditional heavy puddings that are served at Christmas.
+This impossible Christmas tart gets around that problem nicely.
+It's not at all stodgy and served ice cold from the refrigerator, it makes a light and refreshing alternative to the traditional heavy puddings that are served at Christmas.

 The custard is soft and creamy, and the pastry layer is filled with just enough fruit mincemeat to give this tart enough of a Christmas taste without being too stodgy.

 What's more, it only takes a few minutes to mix before it goes into the oven.
 And because it's best served ice cold, you can make it the day before and just store it in the refrigerator until you are ready to eat it.